AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 {{</center>}}

-The Client, user, interacts directly with the Server and the Server in turn interacts with the Database (MySQL, MSSQL, SQLITE, or POSTGRESQL) and the Storage (Local or Cloud).
+The Client, user, interacts directly with the Server and the Server in turn interacts with the Database (MySQL, MSSQL, SQLITE, or POSTGRESQL) and the Storage backend (Local or Cloud).

-In this blog post we're only interested in the last component: the **Model Registry**.
+In this post we're only interested in the last component: the [**Model Registry**][MLflow Model Registry Page].

-It is, as described on its [page][MLflow Model Registry Page], a centralized model store, set of APIs, and UI, to collaboratively manage the full life-cycle of an MLflow Model.
+It is a centralized model store, set of APIs, and UI, to collaboratively manage the full life-cycle of an MLflow Model.
 It provides model lineage (which MLflow experiment and run produced the model), model versioning, stage transitions (such as from staging to production), and annotations.